Abhishek-Rout/Dino_project/README.md

 # Dino project

-  This project is developed for playing dino game @ chrome://dino/ via python code.
+  Short projects developed by me for a good start.

-# Adjustments
+## Adjustments

   Adjust the pixels according to your screen resolution.